Elizabeth M "Liz" McDonald - Assessor

 The office has 34 employees of which we have 15 appraisers who are out in the field, each day.
-When building permits are received from the county and local municipalities, we work those building permits and this is the way in which we add value to the tax rolls.
+When building permits are received from county and local municipalities, we work those building permits and in this way we add value to the tax rolls.
 We also accept appeals.
 Each year we will send notices of classification appraisal and assessment of real estate for all new construction providing that the value increases by a sum greater than $1,000.
-In which you are given 90 days to appeal the value of the property.
-If we do not send you a notice, you have the right to appeal between January 1 of that tax year going all the way through the first penalty period in the next year.
-Essentially from January 1 through January 15 of the next tax year.
+By law if you recieve a notice, you are given 90 days to appeal the value of the property.
+Otherwise, you have the right to appeal between January 16 of that tax year going all the way through the first penalty period in the next year.
+Essentially from January 16 through January 15 of the next tax year.

 We are here to assist and I hope the information displayed on these pages will be helpful to you.

 Property InquiryOnline Tax Estimate